Becoming a governor

 This information is intended to help you if you are considering standing for election as a governor.

-Dorset HealthCare is responsible for community and mental health services across Dorset and some services in Southampton.
-We serve a population of almost 700,000, employing around 6,000 staff with unique expertise and specialist knowledge.
+Dorset HealthCare is responsible for community and mental health services across Bournemouth, Poole and Dorset.
+The Trust also provides Steps to Wellbeing services in Southampton.
+We serve a population of nearly 700,000 people and employ more than 7,500 staff, covering a wide range of expertise and specialisms

 Dorset HealthCare became a Foundation Trust on 1 April 2007.
 Being a Foundation Trust gives us far more freedoms in terms of how we spend our money and develop as an organisation — this is why it is so important that we have a membership of people from the communities we serve, so that we can be sure we are responding to local need and integrating across traditional service boundaries.